create3000/x_ite/docs/_posts/components/RigidBodyPhysics/CollisionSensor.md

 CollisionSensor generates collision-detection events.

-The CollisionSensor node belongs to the **RigidBodyPhysics** component level **1** and its default container field is *children.* It is available from X3D version 3.2 or higher.
+The CollisionSensor node belongs to the **RigidBodyPhysics** component and requires level **1**, its default container field is *children.* It is available from X3D version 3.2 or higher.

 ## Hierarchy